TritonDataCenter/sdc-cloudapi/README.md

 contribution guidelines, issues, and general documentation, visit the main [SDC](http://github.com/joyent/sdc) project page.

-CloudAPI is the HTTP API that customers use to interact with SmartDataCenter product.
+CloudAPI is the HTTP API that customers use to interact with SmartDataCenter.

-## Adding CloudAPI to SDC 7.0
+## Adding CloudAPI to SDC

 `cloudapi` is not created by default during SDC setup.
-You can create it by running:
+You can create it by running in the root global zone (either inside COAL or on an SDC headnode server):

-    ./tools/add-cloudapi-zone.sh <ssh hostname>

-from your development machine.
-For example, assuming you have an entry into your computer's SSH config file for COAL's headnode with `Host` set to `headnode`, the command above would become:

-    ./tools/add-cloudapi-zone.sh headnode

-NOTE: If this scripts finishes properly and "really fast for being creating a VM", you'd rather take a look and make sure SAPI is not in proto mode.
-If that's the case, you can always set it to full mode from the GZ before you
-retry: `sdc-sapi /mode?mode=full -X POST`.
+    sdcadm post-setup cloudapi

 ## Development

-To run the CloudAPI server:
+A CloudAPI server should be running in a cloudapi zone after running the sdcadm command above.
+Alternatively, a more manual approach is:

     git clone git@github.com:joyent/sdc-cloudapi.git
     cd cloudapi
     git submodule update --init
     make all
-    node main.js -f ./etc/cloudapi.config.json 2>&1 | bunyan
+    node main.js -f ./etc/cloudapi.config.json

 ## Configuration file.